Paras-245/notes/dsa with cpp/11_Time & Space Complexity.md

 ## Complexity:
--
--to identify which algorithm is better to use
+- to identify which algorithm is better to use and which is fast.
 ## Time complexity :
 - It is amount of time taken by an algorithm to run
 - as a function of length of the input
+- for making better programs and comparison of algo
+-